Fourth Week of January 2021

 □ Korean companies are mobilizing all of their capabilities in the Fourth Industrial Revolution and ESG … AI (Samsung), autonomous driving (Hyundai), automotive electronics parts (LG), hydrogen (SK, POSCO), solar power (Hanwha), optical cable (Kolon, LS), and environment (KEPCO).

-□ KEPCO subsidiary Korea Southern Power announces plans to issue KRW 500 billion in green bonds (green bond).
+□ KEPCO subsidiary Korea Southern Power has announced plans to issue KRW 500 billion in green bonds.

 □ Even the United Arab Emirates (UAE), one of the major oil-producing states, is investing in hydrogen energy … three state-owned entities in Abu Dhabi—holding company ADQ, oil company ADNOC, and sovereign wealth fund Mubadala—have signed an MOU for the “Abu Dhabi Hydrogen Alliance."